multirobotplayground/Jazzy-Multi-Robot-Sandbox/docs/motivation.md

 - Dr. Rosilane Mota
 - Dr. Thales Costa

-So be aware that I’m going to expect a lot from your history as if you were one of these wonderful people who have contributed to mine!
+So be aware that I'm going to expect a lot from your history as if you were one of these wonderful people who have significantly and positively contributed to mine!

 Finally, I would like to ask you, if any of this content is useful to you, please at least mention this repository as required by the adopted license terms.
 If I can help you with anything, please let me known and I will be very glad and look forward to our collaboration.